 Functional aspects of the facility (supplies, computer based systems, telecommunications, etc.)

-Pre-signed agreements, MOUs etc.
+Pre-signed agreements, MOUs, etc.

 The Chair of the VRC Committee will assign a Director of the VRC who is responsible for developing and maintaining facilities to be used during an operation.
 Locations that have signed facility agreements are listed in Appendix “B”.
 These agreements (MOUs) will be updated per the request of the facility or agency.
 These MOUs are not binding and at any time a facility can cancel the agreement or decide not to make their facility available depending on a particular situation.
 The VRC Committee will attempt to have several MOUs implemented with facilities that could host the VRC (See Appendix “D” for “punch list” of essential, important and desirable VRC facility features and how to score each facility based on capacity levels 1 through 3).

-The Chair of the VRC Committee will coordinate with COAD leadership and requesting jurisdiction(s) to establish and maintain written agreements or MOUs with supply vendors such as United Way 2-1-1, Cellular/phone companies, private security, technical equipment or other services needed for VRC implementation.
+The Chair of the VRC Committee will coordinate with COAD leadership and requesting jurisdiction(s) to establish and maintain written agreements or MOUs with supply vendors such as United Way 211, cellular/phone companies, private security, technical equipment or other services needed for VRC operation.

 VRC Staffing

-The Chair of the VRC Committee is responsible for developing and maintaining a number of trained volunteers needed to staff the VRC administrative processes and registration functions.
-Ideally, the VRC Committee Chair will assign a VRC Director who will supervise the setup and functions of the VRC.
+The Chair of the VRC Committee is responsible for developing and maintaining a number of trained volunteers needed to staff the VRC administrative and registration functions.
+Ideally, the VRC Committee Chair will assign a VRC Director who will supervise the setup and operation of the VRC.
 A few key VRC Committee members will also be trained to set up the VRC in case it becomes necessary.
 The Chair of the VRC Committee will designate a VRC Assistant Director who shall carry out assignments as delegated by the VRC Director and shall handle any of the VRC Director’s responsibilities when the Director is unavailable.

 VRC Staff Just-in-Time Training